Consistent attendance is important. The students who benefit most are those who attend regularly and arrive punctually.

 If a student is present for two hours in the morning but not two hours in the afternoon, they are counted present for the morning only.
 If a student is present two hours in the afternoon but not two hours in the morning, they are counted present only for the afternoon.

 Absences in excess of ten days are considered problematic for all students.
-It is possible that excessive absences will result in a student not being offered a contract for the following school year.
+Parents should expect to hear from their child’s teacher or advisor and the division director if absences are a concern.
+It is possible that excessive absences will result in a student not being able to complete the requirements of their current school year to pass to the next level.
+The school may withhold an offer of a contract for the following school year due to excessive absences.